rhysd/vim-fixjson/README.md

             \ })
 ```

+If [fixjson](https://www.npmjs.com/package/fixjson) is not installed globally, vim-fixjson installs
+it locally to `/path/to/vim-fixjson/node_modules` using npm pacakge manager.
+So you don't need to
+install fixjson command manually.

 ## Usage

 Auto-fix on saving a JSON file is enabled by default.
 And you can also run a `fixjson` formatter by